cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 - **Color RAM (CRAM):** The 256-color master palette is stored in CRAM.
 Each color entry is a 16-bit value, defining the color in RGB555 format (5 bits for Red, 5 for Green, 5 for Blue).
   - RRRRRGGGGGBBBBB
 - **Sub-palettes:** The 256 colors in CRAM are divided into 16 sub-palettes of 16 colors each.
 Background layers and sprites can each be assigned one of these sub-palettes.
-- **Color 0:** In any 16-color sub-palette, color 0 is treated as transparent.
+- **Color 0:** In all layers except BG0 color 0 of each 16 color sub-palette is treated as transparent, no matter what color the entry actually corresponds to.
 This allows sprites and background layers to show content behind them.
+BG0 treats color 0 the same as all other palette colors and renders it as the color that it specifies.

 ## **3. VRAM Layout and Tilemaps**